 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as a special case of E31 Document.
-This class should not be confused with the term "document" in Information the Encyclopaedia Britannica (E32)
+This class should not be confused with the term "document" in Information

 Technology, which is compatible with E73 Information Object.